Circle-Ming/Circle-Ming.github.io/index.md

 [Zhejiang University](http://www.zju.edu.cn/).
 I am advised by Professor [Siliang Tang](https://person.zju.edu.cn/siliang) in ZJUAI/[DCD](http://www.dcd.zju.edu.cn/).

   My research interests lie in Natural Language Processing and Applied Machine Learning.
-I am broadly interested in connecting natural language with real world scenarios, and using them to guide natural language understanding.
+I am so interested in Natural Language Understand and my dream of research is to build computers that can intelligently process, understand, and generate human language material.
+So I hope that the general area of my research is robust but linguistically sophisticated natural language understanding, and opportunities to use it in real-world domains.
+And my current topics include Universal Dependency Parsing and QA in Context.

   Before confirming my research interest in the field of natural language processing, I went to [Oracle](https://www.oracle.com/cn/index.html) and [a startup company](https://www.eigentech.ai/en/) for internships in software development.
 When working in these companies that have given me lots of experience, I happened to be involved in the group meeting of the Natural Language Processing Algorithm Group